material-components/material-components-ios/contributing/releasing.md

     git commit -am "Bumped version number to $(pod ipc spec MaterialComponents.podspec | grep '"version"' | cut -d'"' -f4)." git push origin release-candidate

+#### Verify CocoaPods podspec format

+Send our local podspec through the CocoaPods linter:

+    pod lib lint MaterialComponents.podspec

+#### Check that you have push access to publish our cocoapod

+    scripts/release/test_pod_push

 ## Testing with release-blocking clients

 Before you can merge the release branch into either develop or stable you **must** get the release